milkorodriguez/milkorodriguez.github.io/src/content/blog/2025/vibetunnel-turn-any-browser-into-your-mac-terminal.md

 **Armin's systems wizardry** - He cranked out the Rust binary in 2-3 hours, building the critical process management layer that makes everything possible.

 **Mario's frontend adventures with Claude** - Mario rebuilt the UI layer three times.
-The first version was a mess (don't judge, it was 11 PM).
+The first version was a mess.
 The second used vanilla JavaScript and quickly became unmaintainable.
 The third, using Lit, was the charm.
 Claude was his constant companion, generating boilerplate, explaining APIs, and occasionally leading him astray with over-engineered solutions.
 The key was learning when to trust Claude and when to take control.

 **My deep knowledge of macOS and Product-market fit** - I've been in the iOS and macOS space for almost 20 years and really know how to build great products.
 I could reuse a lot of my existing work to get us really far, especially with branding, distribution, and the difficulties around notarization and updating.
 I built the app, onboarding, website, the social pages, did the design, and the overall branding to make this from a quick hack project into an actual beautifully designed product.

 I had the most fun building the website with [v0 from Vercel](https://v0.dev/).
 I almost didn't believe that it would shoot out something that is as cool as this.

-**The power of a deadline** - We set out to work from 11am to 2pm, but the excitement carried us well past midnight.
+**The power of a deadline** - We worked around 24 hours on this.
 There's something magical about a time constraint.
 It forces pragmatic decisions.

 > The individual components aren't really complex.
 It's just fitting them together and making them work together.
 This became our mantra.
 Named pipes?
 Simple.
 SSE?
 Straightforward.
 Terminal emulation?
 Solved problem.
 But making them dance together in harmony?
 That's where the magic (and the bugs) lived.